Looking for an Unroll.me alternative?

 How Gmailytics works

 The pitch against Unroll.me is the business model.
-You pay, we deliver software, no third party gets your purchase history — that's the whole arrangement.
+License sales fund the product, no third party gets your purchase history — that's the whole arrangement.
 Past the economics, the product itself opens to a ranked list of every sender by email volume, and you bulk-trash, archive, or unsubscribe the worst offenders in one action.
 A storage analytics panel shows which senders are eating your Gmail storage in gigabytes — useful when freeing up space matters, not just decluttering.

 Privacy specifics: Gmailytics only reads email metadata (sender, date, subject, size) — never message body content.
 Tokens are encrypted at rest with AES-256-GCM.
 The product passed Google's CASA Tier 2 security audit in March 2026.
 You can revoke access from your Google account at any time.